 Cayenne is a very popular hot pepper.
 Its long pod and biting seeds boost fiery flavor and support your immune system too.
-Specifically, the vitamin A, or beta-carotene, in cayenne and other organic peppers protects your digestive system and wards off infections.
+Specifically, vitamin A, or beta-carotene, in cayenne and other organic peppers protects your digestive system and wards off infections.

 Fresh or lightly cooked red peppers such as cayenne also contain vitamins E, C, and B complex vitamins.

 Capsaicin rich cayenne and other hot peppers help to:

 You can potentially redness and swelling from sore muscles and bones with the natural properties in organic peppers.

 Organic peppers clear out congested mucus membranes in the nose and lungs and cause sweating which is one way your body eliminates toxins.